IHE/ITI.PCF/input/pagecontent/volume-1.md

 For more details see the detailed [Access Consent](ITI-Y1.html)

-#### XX.1.2.2 ITI-Y2 Request for Consent Authorization transaction
+#### XX.1.2.2 ITI-Y2 Get Access Token transaction

 This transaction is used to request an authorization decision based on Consents.
+This transaction is a refinement of the [IUA Get Access Token \[ITI-71\]](https://profiles.ihe.net/ITI/IUA/index.html#371-get-access-token-iti-71).

+For more details see the detailed [Get Access Token](ITI-Y2.html)

+#### XX.1.2.3 ITI-Y3 Introspect Token transaction

+This transaction is used to query the **Consent Authorization Server** to determine the set of claims for a given token.
+This transaction is a refinement of the [IUA Introspect Token \[ITI-102\]](https://profiles.ihe.net/ITI/IUA/index.html#3102-introspect-token-iti-102).

-For more details see the detailed [Request for Consent Authorization](ITI-Y2.html)
+For more details see the detailed [Introspect Token](ITI-Y3.html)

 ## XX.2 PCF Actor Options <a name="actor-options"> </a>